FXTAS

 The FXTAS/FX Premutation Clinic is based within the Movement Disorders Clinic, with clinic places available on the last Monday of each month or otherwise by appointment.

-Dr Samuel Bolitho, together with A/Prof Stephen Tisch are Australian neurologists who have been seeing FX premutation carriers and FXTAS patients since 2016.
+Neurologist A/Prof Stephen Tisch has been seeing FX premutation carriers and FXTAS patients since 2016.

 The establishment of the FXTAS clinic was initiated by the Cunningham family, who are long-term supporters of Fragile X Association of Australia.